mkleehammer/pyodbc/docs/index.md

 ## Installing

 The easiest way to install is using pip.
-Windows binaries will be downloaded but other operating systems will need to compile from source.
+Windows and macOS binaries can often be downloaded by pip but other operating systems will need to compile from source.

     pip install pyodbc